-- 6.1 There will be the need for the Tactical Enforcement Team and Parks Officers to be briefed by their managers on the new byelaws so that they fully understand the new clauses however this is not considered to have any effect on the services. - 6.2 There are sufficient resources within the current team to undertake the consultation required and to update signage where necessary.
+6.2 There will be the need for the Parks Protection Service and Parks Officers to familiarise themselves with the new clauses however this is not considered to have any effect on the services.

-7 Equalities implications and risks:
+7. Equalities implications and risks:

-- 7.1 The Public Sector Equality Duty (PSED) under section 149 of the Equality Act 2010 requires the Council, when exercising its functions, to have due regard to: - (i) The need to eliminate discrimination, harassment, victimisation and any other conduct that is prohibited by or under the Equality Act 2010: - (ii) The need to advance equality of opportunity between persons who share protected characteristics and those who do not, and; - (iii) Foster good relations between those who have protected characteristics and those who do not.
+7.1 The Public Sector Equality Duty (PSED) under section 149 of the Equality Act 2010 requires the Council, when exercising its functions, to have due regard to:

+(i) The need to eliminate discrimination, harassment, victimisation and any other conduct that is prohibited by or under the Equality Act 2010;

+(ii) The need to advance equality of opportunity between persons who share protected characteristics and those who do not, and;

+(iii) Foster good relations between those who have protected characteristics and those who do not.

-- 7.2 Note: 'Protected characteristics' are age, sex, race, disability, sexual orientation, marriage and civil partnerships, religion or belief, pregnancy and maternity and gender reassignment. - 7.3 The Council is committed to all of the above in the provision, procurement and commissioning of its services, and the employment of its workforce.
-In addition, the Council is also committed to improving the quality of life and wellbeing for all Havering residents in respect of socio-economics and health determinants. - 7.4The adoption of the new byelaws will clearly set out rules and regulations, which aim to ensure that all members of the community are able to use parks without unreasonably inconveniencing other users. - 7.5 A EqHIAs (Equality and Health Impact Assessments) will be carried out prior to commencement of the public consultation.
-This will enable informed decision-making when finalising the updated bylaws. - 7.6 The consultation will include those individuals and groups with protected characteristics.
-The appropriate EqHIAs will be undertaken in line with the timescales set out in appendix 5.
+7.2 Note: 'Protected characteristics' are age, sex, race, disability, sexual orientation, marriage and civil partnerships, religion or belief, pregnancy and maternity and gender reassignment.

+7.3 The Council is committed to all of the above in the provision, procurement and commissioning of its services, and the employment of its workforce.
+In addition, the Council is also committed to improving the quality of life and wellbeing for all Havering residents in respect of socio-economics and health determinants.

+7.4The adoption of the new byelaws will clearly set out rules and regulations, which aim to ensure that all members of the community are able to use parks without unreasonably inconveniencing other users.

+7.5 A EqHIAs (Equality and Health Impact Assessments) will be carried out prior to commencement of the public consultation.
+This will enable informed decision-making when finalising the updated bylaws.

+7.6 The consultation will include those individuals and groups with protected characteristics.

-Health and Wellbeing implications and Risks
+8. Health and Wellbeing implications and Risks